vishnukumarkvs/notes/DNS.md

 - used as standard in kubernetes
 - Uses Corefile configmap
-- autopath - usefull for making external domain resilution faster but takes more cpu and memory.
+- autopath - usefull for making external domain resolution faster but takes more cpu and memory.
 It also has effect on k8s api server
 -